 - Because it is not necessary to tear-off the current roof, waste is reduced and materials are not added to area landfills .

-- SBS restoration offers the reflectivity of a coating system , which not only saves money, but roof temperatures can be reduced by as much as 65 degrees.
+- Seamless Buildings Systems restoration offers the reflectivity of a coating system , which not only saves money, but roof temperatures can be reduced by as much as 65 degrees.
 This decreases the heat transfer into the building, while cooling and utility costs are also lowered.
 The SBS liquid applied membrane coating also eliminates the deterioration of current roof materials, as ultra-violet ray exposure is significantly reduced.

 - There are no Volatile Organic Compounds (VOCs) in the liquid applied membrane, which means it can be used in schools, health care facilities, hospitals, etc. with no cause for concern for those that work within the structures or for those that apply the coating.